webeasystep/course/2-quote_of_the_day/lesson_2/README.md

 # Summary
  * Using functions to organize
+ * Implementing for CRUD operations
  * Why read doesn't work ? == you need return
- * Using $_GET to handle delete and handle get with isset function
+ * Using $_GET to handle delete and handle $_GET with isset function
  * header function to redirect

 # Resources